keycloak/keycloak-community/design/keycloak.x/storage-persistence.md

 1. The store can read objects from the oldest ones to the current version
 2. The store can read objects from the version following the current one
-3. Objects are only updated when written to.
+3. The schema version of objects in the store is only updated when written and will be written with the current version
 4. Number of schema changes should be kept at absolute minimum
 5. Schema changes can be postponed and run at chosen time (even if that means running a degraded service)